tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 * The scientific justification of a GI proposal should focus on a compelling investigation that requires the collection of new TESS data or new ground-based data that supports the analysis and/or interpretation of TESS data.
 * The proposed TESS General Investigation must clearly enhance the science return of the TESS mission.
 * The proposal may include limited theoretical components, software development and/or data simulation that strengthens the proposal.
+* The proposal must contain an OSDMP.
-    * Proposals must clearly describe the plans to make any new software, higher level data products and/or supporting data publicly available
+    * Proposals must clearly describe the plans to make any new software, higher level data products and/or supporting data publicly available.
-    * Software developed with TESS GI funds must add value to the TESS science community, be free, and open source.
+    * Software developed with TESS GI funds must add value to the TESS science community, be free, and have the source code openly accessible.
+    * Proposals that would create software must discuss in their OSDMP what practices they will follow to develop any tooling.
+This includes how tools will be distributed, version controlled, tested, and documented.
+    *  Guidelines on Open-Source Science can be found [online](http://science.nasa.gov/oss-guidance).
-* At least 25% of the work effort should be focused on exploiting TESS data products, except in the case of ground-based observing focused proposals.
+* At least 25% of the work effort should be focused on exploiting new TESS data products, except in the case of ground-based observing focused proposals.
 * Proposals that are focused on ground-based observing programs must have a clear science driver and describe how the ground-based component is both feasible and required for analysis and/or interpretation of TESS data.
     * Ground-based data collected with TESS GI funding support must be made publicly available in a timely fashion at either the NASA Exoplanet Science  Institute (NExScI) [ExoFOP service](https://exofop.ipac.caltech.edu) or as a [MAST High-Level Science Product](http://archive.stsci.edu/hlsp/)
 * Other data products created with TESS GI funding support should be archived as a MAST High-Level Science Product (http://archive.stsci.edu/hlsp/).